Loading…

 Associate Professor, University of Hawaii, Leeward Community College

 Daniela has been a faculty member at the University of Hawaii-Leeward Community College since 2014, where she serves as the program coordinator for the Sustainable Agriculture Program.
-She works in collaboration with farmers, training programs, nonprofits, and local businesses to...
+Daniela has developed OER materials for her classes and is passionate about the opportunities open...
 Read More →

 avatar for Alyssa MacDonald